- Client: Soho Estates

 - Services: McAlpine Design Group, Construction Management, Façades

-Delivering via a Construction Management appointment, we are proud to be building this mixed-use development which features bespoke technical spaces and studios.
+We are proud to have delivered via a Construction Management appointment this mixed-use development at Ilona Rose House which features bespoke technical spaces and studios.

-The unique, purpose-built accommodation, specific to Soho Estates’ tenants needs, will anchor the film and creative industries in Soho for many years to come.
+Spread over 13 floors, including four below ground, this unique, purpose-built accommodation is built specific to Soho Estates’ tenants needs and anchors the film and creative industries in Soho for many years to come.

-Ilona Rose House will deliver outstanding new shops and restaurants, along with new pedestrian walkways, public realm and roof terraces.
+After two years of construction, this project has transformed the former site of the famous Foyles bookshop on Charing Cross Road, London.
+Ilona Rose House boasts outstanding new shops and restaurants, along with new pedestrian walkways, public realm and roof terraces.

-The building will contain high-quality office space, retail, restaurants, art gallery/art education use, a nightclub and eight apartments.
+The building contains high-quality office space, retail, restaurants, art gallery/art education use, a nightclub and eight apartments.
 The scheme consists of basements, ground floor and part eight upper storeys, plus rooftop plant, with frontages to Charing Cross Road and Manette Street.

-Thanks to its striking GRC cladding – patinated brass on the lower floors and rose-patterned pale pink higher up – and cantilevered front façade on a 60T Vierendeel truss, Ilona Rose House really stands out from the crowd of commercial buildings in London.
+Thanks to its striking glass reinforced concrete (GRC) cladding, patinated brass on the lower floors and rose-patterned pale pink higher up and cantilevered front façade, Ilona Rose House really stands out from the crowd of commercial buildings in London.

 Complex temporary works systems to protect the local community

-Like many projects in central London, the Ilona Rose House site is surrounded by third-party assets that we need to protect and work around.
-An Underground line and a Thames Water sewer run metres from the site boundary, and there is a Crossrail I site to the north, as well as a planned Crossrail II site to the west.
+Like many projects in central London, the Ilona Rose House site is surrounded by third-party assets that we needed to protect and work around.
+An Underground line and a Thames Water sewer ran metres from the site boundary, and there is a Crossrail I site to the north, as well as a planned Crossrail II site to the west.

 Additionally, one of our neighbouring buildings, the House of St Barnabas, contains a richly decorated chapel dating from the 1860s.
 As part of the measures implemented to protect the chapel, and our other neighbours, McAlpine Design Group were involved in developing a removal sequence that both saved money and improved the overall programme.